Tenadi/weather-aggregator/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of Java (Java 11 or later)
-* You have installed Docker
-* You have a basic understanding of Java, Spring Boot and Docker technology
+* You must have Docker Engine, ideally with Docker Desktop (v24.0.2)
+* You must have WSL available on your Windows machine (if Windows is used).
+** You can check this requirement by running wsl-check.bat
+* Optionally, it can be useful to have postman, or similar, to fire REST api requests.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Installation
+### Installation and usage

 1. Clone the repository
 git clone https://github.com/your_username_/WeatherAggregator.git